harrystech/dynosaur/README.md

 statistics on its operation.
 You can start with a free account, and enter the email address and API key in the config.
 The following stats are sent every *interval* seconds.

- - combined estimate of dynos required
+ - combined estimate of dynos required (includes min/max constraints)
- - actual dynos requested (includes blackout time and min/max dyno settings)

 For each plugin we send